 In view of the above SeyCCAT is looking for a consulting team/firm to identify and test revenue generating possibilities of seagrass, including but not limited to further exploring the concept of a Seagrass Conservation Pool to help channel financing towards seagrass conservation and restoration.

-Please send an email to email@example.com requesting a copy of the terms of reference.
+Please send an email to email@example.com requesting a copy of the terms of reference and to find out what documents you will need to submit for the consultancy.
 Subject of your email should be consultancy for revenue generating possibilities for seagrass in Seychelles.